 I gesture at the bile-covered stool.
 “Yeah, ‘cuz you’re spending a fortune on the décor.
 You want to point out somebody to talk to, or am I going to have to wing it?
 No, don’t answer that.
 I don’t have time for you.”
 I put both hands on the bar, push down to test its strength, and then hop on up.
 I’m careful not to kick anybody’s glass as I straighten.

-“What the fuck!” the bartender says.
+“What the fuck?” the bartender says.

-I ignore him and activate my practice field implant.
+I activate my practice field implant.
 It amplifies my voice over the thumping bass and the small scuffle that’s breaking out in the corner.

-“Listen up, everybody!”
-I shout.
-“I’ll keep this short!
+“Listen up, everybody,” I shout.
+“I’ll keep this short.
 The name’s Stern and I’m putting together a spaceball team.
-I need the nastiest players I can find!
+I need the nastiest players I can find.
 Tryouts are in two days, at a mobile practice field I’m having brought in.
 Think you’re the best gladiators in the arena?
 Come out and prove it.
 Play for me and you’ll receive a hundred grand for your base pay, plus bonuses for fucking up the enemy.
-See you in two days!”
+See you in two days.”

 I jump down off the bar amid a growing buzz.
 Something pokes me in the chest.
 I look down and see a large finger, follow it back to a big fist, a thick arm, and finally to a very large man.
 By the way, a handlebar mustache on anyone taller than two meters and weighing over 250lbs pretty much equals eternally grumpy.
 The guy is wearing a bright pink shirt and khaki shorts, with a necklace of what looks a lot like human teeth.
 But smaller.
 Baby teeth?
 Oh, Jesus.